 Hence for maximum coverage, we need to consider “Branch Coverage”, which will evaluate the “FALSE” conditions.

-In real world, you may add appropriate statements when condition fails.
+In the real world, you may add appropriate statements when the condition fails.

 Since Statement coverage is not sufficient to test the entire pseudo code, we would require Branch coverage to ensure maximum coverage.

 So for Branch coverage, we would require two test cases to complete the testing of this pseudo code.